 Denman Wildlife Area offers delightful year-round riding, excellent bird watching, and a glimpse back into this area’s colorful history – and it‘s all less than 10 miles east of Medford.
-Denman Wildlife Area is located just off the Crater Lake Hwy.
+This woodsy tract of land is located just off the Crater Lake Hwy.
 (Hwy.
-62) in White City.
-This woodsy tract of land feels much more remote than its close proximity to town would suggest.
-It is bordered by the Rogue River and TouVelle State Park on the west side, bisected by Little Butte Creek, and dotted with many small ponds.
+62) in White City, yet it feels more remote than its proximity to town would suggest.

 There are only two official trails at Denman: an interpretive trail for hikers only, and a horse trail.
 But don’t let the lack of trails stop you from riding here.
 There are plenty of dirt roads to explore, and you can ride cross-country.
 The change in vegetation from the riparian creek sides to the drier uplands is remarkable, and the seasonal wildflowers are a delight.